Security Deposit Laws in North Dakota

 What happens if the landlord misses the deadline in North Dakota?

 Missing the deadline has real consequences for landlords in North Dakota.
-Under the statute, the penalty is: 3x wrongfully withheld amount plus attorney's fees.
+Under the statute, the penalty is: Landlord who withholds a deposit without reasonable justification is liable for 3x (treble) damages plus attorney's fees.
+Failure to return within 30 days forfeits the right to retain any portion.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.